-These crunchy sesame seed olive oil crackers are very easy to make.
+These vegan sesame crackers with olive oil are so delicious and easy to make.
 You can easily make these snacks with basic ingredients!

-First mix the flour, salt and sugar in a medium bowl.
-Then add in the olive oil and water and mix.
-You can use a spatula.
+First I mix the flour, salt and sugar in a large bowl.
+Then I add in the olive oil and water, I mix all the ingredients with a spatula.

-Next, roll out the dough approximately 12,5*10,5 inches (32*26cm) long, 1/16 inches (2mm) thick.
-Then cut out into 2-2,5 inches (5-6cm) squares or as you like.
-Later, prick the dough with a fork to prevent puffing.
+I cut out the dough into almost 2 inches (5cm) squares with a pizza cutter and I make sure that all the squares are separate.
+Then I transfer the parchment paper into the baking sheet.
+Later, I prick the dough with a fork to prevent puffing.
 Although it is nice when it is puffed, it is hard to eat it as the pieces go all over the place.

 - 9 g (1 and ½ teaspoons) salt